Moonlight in San Francisco

 "Carl, get out of here and return to homicide," Ironside shouted.

 "There will be time for that later.
 Right now I want you to just lie there and get well.
-That's an order, Officer Whitfield," Ironside side.
+That's an order, Officer Whitfield," Ironside said.

 "Congratulations yourself, Miss Whitfield.
 You helped us do it.
 Now get some rest," Ironside barked as he hung up the phone.